djangocon/2022.djangocon.us/_schedule/talks/2022-10-19-15-50-t0-home-on-the-range-with-django-getting.md

 We will look at the models before and after using range fields.

-The initial (stripped down) models.py file using distinct lower and upper values is:
+The initial (stripped down) models.py file using distinct fields for lower and upper values is:

-    from django.db import models
-    from django.utils.translation import ugettext_lazy as _

     class Pool(models.Model):
         """An instance of a Pool.
 Multiple pools may exist within the municipality"""